 Reclamation trials were initiated in 2016 on Mount Davidson (Whitebark trial area in Table 4.2-9) to determine the suitability of reclaimed material and soils for whitebark pine reclamation.
 Three hundred seedlings were planted on 12 reclamation plots (25 seedlings /plot) on two slope positions on OVB or undisturbed soils (Moody and Clason 2016).
+Visits were made to several reclamation sites during 2018 reclamation program (Avison 2018).
+Several sites of whitebark pine seedling plantings in the areas of highest elevation on Mount Davidson were visited.
+It was anecdotally observed that the specimens planted in disturbed (machine-reclaimed) areas seemed more robust and more likely to have survived than those planted in the undisturbed soil (Avison 2018).
+At the time of these observations, the seedlings had survived through two full seasons since their planting in September of 2016.

 Planting whitebark pine is proposed during mine reclamation on dry to mesic sites related to mine infrastructure that will be reclaimed in the ESSFmv1.
 Based on the results of the reclamation and rust screening trials, BW Gold will consider the reclamation potential of historic exploration areas in the ESSmv1 and ESSFmvp for future reclamation work.

-Additional whitebark pine reclamation trial areas (Existing Camp and Lower Waste Stockpile; Table 4.2-9) will be monitored during operations and remeasured for seedling growth (height) and health every five years until closure.
+The existing and additional whitebark pine reclamation trial areas (Existing Camp and Lower Waste Stockpile; Table 4.2-9) will be monitored during operations and remeasured for seedling growth (height) and health every five years until closure.
 Monitoring will continue throughout operations (Table 4.2-9).
-The timeline for remeasurement may be changed based upon trial results.
+The timeline for re-measurement may be changed based upon trial results.